Giusi007/Election_Analysis/README.md

 # Election_Analysis
 Analysis of local election to validate results.

-## Project Overview
+## Candidate Analysis Overview
 This project involved validating election results from an election in Colorado.
-The Colorado Board of Elections asked for the following information regarding the election:
+The Colorado Board of Elections asked for the following candidate information regarding the election:

 1. The total number of votes cast.
 2. A complete list of candidates who received votes.